rdxsai/Merged-App/docs/api_structure.md

 ## Overview

 The Question App API has been restructured to organize endpoints by functionality.
-Canvas-related endpoints have been extracted into a dedicated module for better maintainability and separation of concerns.
+Both Canvas-related and question-related endpoints have been extracted into dedicated modules for better maintainability and separation of concerns.

 ## API Modules